abhinav059/DLT_PIPELINE/README.md

 This project loads data from CSV files, processes it in PostgreSQL with CRUD operations, and saves it as Parquet files for easy storage.

 ---

-Let me know if you want to add anything else!